Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 3. ensuring an appropriate ethical and legal framework to strengthen European values

-Being eager to adopt a largerly misunderstood technology obviously inhibits the ability to reason about its limits and risks.
+Being eager to adopt a largely misunderstood technology obviously inhibits the ability to reason about its limits and risks.

-Before trying to boost its uptake, the Commission should try to understand to what extent and in which fields of endevour the set of techniques that goes under the AI umbrella should be experimented.
+Before trying to boost its uptake, the Commission should try to understand to what extent and in which fields of endeavour the set of techniques that goes under the AI umbrella should be experimented.

-As Shoshana Zuboff recently wrote, technology is NOT an unstoppable force of nature, but a human artifact serving interests and need of specific humans.
+As Shoshana Zuboff recently wrote, technology is NOT an unstoppable force of nature, but a human artifact serving interests and needs of specific humans.
 In other words, Technology is a prosecution of Politics by other
 means: each advancement can be designed to serve the public interest or private and elitarian ones.
 And just like with Politics, a renounce to participate to its course just means to being subject to others' will.

-Before talking about "Trustworthing AI", we should have a population able to understand the topic enough for their trust to be meaningful.
+Before talking about "Trustworthy AI", we should have a population able to understand the topic enough for their trust to be meaningful.

 As for today, without a serious investments in schools to foster